eclipse/vorto/server/devtool/webeditor/Readme.md

           path: ${vorto_repository_url}

 #### Step 4.
-Configure the Devtool project location
+Configure the web editor project location

-The devtool uses file based persistence to store the files on the server.
+The web editor uses file based persistence to store the files on the server.
 The location can be configured at **application.properties** file.

     project.repository.path = ${new_location_path}